amillarwilson/Gravitational_Body_Simulation/README.md

   </p>

   <p align="left">
-        This repo contains code which uses Newton's law of Universal gravitation to overcome this mathematical limit, applying the algorithm below to each body sequentially across time, starting from T=0, to first calculate the forces each body exerts on the others.
+        This repo contains code which uses Newton's law of Universal gravitation to circumvent this mathematical limit, applying the algorithm below to each body sequentially across time, starting from T=0, to first calculate the forces each body exerts on the others.
     <br />
    <br />
    </p>